pbyrne84/pbyrne84.github.io/HowTheOrganisationOfThingsInScopeAffectsOurAbilityToDeliver.md

 ![looking-for-a-db-thing.png](images/codeorganisation/looking-for-a-db-thing.png)

-If we named the instances well we can just say "Have I anything db related to start from?".
+If we have named the instance fields well, we can just say, "Have I anything db related to start from?".
 No need to open anything.
 We can intuitively start writing the test.
-Maybe no extra files are needed open.
+Maybe no extra files are needed to open.
 "Yay!"
 I hear you cheer.
 Nice to be able to focus on doing the test easily.
 I get distracted looking at stuff, I spot less than ideal patterns etc.
 Nice to pretend they do not exist for a while, out of sight out of mind :)